loganmarchione/loganmarchione.com/content/posts/2025/03/index.md

 Download the memstick installer for pfSense and write it to a USB flash drive.
 You can find links and instructions [here](https://docs.netgate.com/pfsense/en/latest/install/download-installer-image.html), but the installer there is behind a login page (as I mentioned above), so you can get the `pfSense-CE-memstick-serial-2.7.2-RELEASE-amd64.img.gz` file directly from [here](https://atxfiles.netgate.com/mirror/downloads/).

-This is totally optional, but I chose to backup my current pfSense `config.xml` file and place a copy onto the installation USB flash drive as per [these instructions](https://docs.netgate.com/pfsense/en/latest/backup/restore-during-install.html#restore-configuration-from-media-during-install).
-That way, immediately after install, pfSense would restore my configuration file (saving me a step later).

 At the Front Page, go to `Boot Manager`.
 I was able to boot from a USB flash drive containing the pfSense installer.

 ```